 If Dynamic Data Masking does not need to process data manipulation language commands, you can use the Nothing action to make SQL requests bypass rule processing sections.
 For example, you can create a rule tree in which the first rule identifies SQL requests with data manipulation language commands.
 In the rule, select the Nothing rule action and the Stop if Applied processing action.
-Dynamic Data Masking sends SQL requests with data manipulation language to the next rule in the tree.
+Dynamic Data Masking sends SQL requests with data manipulation language commands to the database instead of to the next rule in the tree.